syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-group.md

 ![Group resultant document](../MailMerge_images/Group_mail_merge_output.png)

-## Mail merge with business objects
+## Mail merge with .NET objects

-You can perform Mail merge with business objects in a template document.
+You can perform Mail merge with .NET objects in a template document.
 The following code snippet shows how to perform Mail merge with business objects.

 {% tabs %}